gitkraft/gitkraft/README.md

     commit id:"cherry-picked (A)"
     commit id:"cherry-picked (B)"
     checkout "your private repo"
-    merge "update to new version" id:"welding merge 1.1" type:HIGHLIGHT
+    merge "update to new version" id:"weld merge 1.1" type:HIGHLIGHT
 ```

 If conflicts occur, temporary branches `gitkraft/update` and `gitkraft/main` are created, and a link to a pull request (PR) is generated for conflict resolution.
 Once the user resolves and merges, the _GitKraft: finalize conflict resolution_ workflow updates `main` using the conflict resolution from `gitkraft/main`.
 Note that due to GitHub’s conflict resolution process, all patches will combine into one commit (a future improvement may address this).
 The final `main` branch in your private repo looks like this: